 - Physical scientists = chemists, physicists, astronomers, and earth/ocean/atmospheric scientists.

 - Health-related occupations = health/medical practitioners, technologists/technicians, and postsecondary teachers in health and related sciences.

-- Other S&E-related occupations = S&E managers (including health/medical services), S&E precollege teachers, S&E technicians/technologists (non-health), architects, and actuaries.
+- Other S&E-related occupations = S&E managers (including health/medical services), S&E precollege teachers, architects, actuaries, and S&E-related postsecondary teachers.